Missing Wisconsin girl, 13, possibly spotted in Florida after parents found dead in home, police say

 “Jayme is so sweet, so kind, loved dancing, loved being here; this was the perfect outlet for her, in my opinion, and she thrived here.
 That’s why she’s been here for so long,” Funk said.
 “Obviously this news is shocking for all of us.
 We’re scared, we’re sad—it’s just a horrible situation."

 Fitzgerald told FOX9 police hadn't received any previous calls to the family’s home.
 Police did not indicate if there were possible suspects in the case, or whether they believe Jayme had left on her own or was kidnapped.
+On Tuesday, Fitzgerald reiterated that Jayme was "missing and in danger."

 Anyone with information is urged to call Barron County Sheriff’s Department at 715-537-3106.